Andre & Cie

 the views of the city, lake and mountains from the outside terrace

 is just sensational.
-Though now empty,

 Waelti accommodates my request to see the former boardroom and